MaterializeInc/materialize/doc/developer/design/20240625_source_versioning__table_from_sources.md

    easier effort to implement, but rather than doing this work in the short term for it to be later ripped out, it is preferable to implement the interface that solves both this need and the other problems outlined above.

+### Webhook Source Alternatives

+1. Webhook sources will be migrated to the new model at the SQL level, using the same `CREATE TABLE ..
+FROM SOURCE` statement syntax as other sources.
+    Since the `encoding` and `envelope` options will be moved to that table statement this will also allow a webhook request to be decoded differently for each table.

+    Under the hood, we will continue to have `environmentd` receive Webhook requests and write directly to a persist collection.
+However this code will be modified to just do request validation and then write the _raw_ request body as bytes and a map of all headers to the persist collection without doing any decoding.

+    We will then create a new `Persist Source` that operates exactly like all other source types such that the storage layer renders a dataflow and the source operator reads from an existing persist collection -- in this case the 'raw' webhook collection being written to by `environmentd`.
+This `Persist Source` can have multiple `SourceExports` like other sources, and each export can define its own `encoding` and `envelope` processing to convert the raw bytes of each request into the appropriate relation schema.
+    The progress collection for the webhook source will essentially be the frontier of the underlying 'raw' persist collection that each request is written to.

+    This approach was discussed offline and deemed unnecessary scope since we do not yet have a reason to need multiple 'exports' from a webhook source with different encoding/envelope configuration, and if we do we would likely implement something more specific to webhooks such as a way to de-multiplex a webhook request into multiple tables based on some inner substructure.

 ## Remaining open questions